pulumi/pulumi-kubernetes-operator/README.md

 #### Login to Your Chosen State Backend

-By default, Pulumi (and the Pulumi Kubernetes Operator) uses the [Pulumi managed SaaS backend](https://app.pulumi.com/).
+The operator stores additional metadata about provisioned resources.
+By default, Pulumi (and the Pulumi Kubernetes Operator) uses the [Pulumi managed SaaS backend](https://app.pulumi.com/) to store this state and manage concurrency.
 However, in addition to the managed backend, Pulumi also readily integrates with a variety of state backends, like [S3](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-aws-s3-backend), [Azure Blob Storage](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-azure-blob-storage-backend), [Google Cloud Storage](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-google-cloud-storage-backend), etc. See [here](https://www.pulumi.com/docs/intro/concepts/state/#deciding-on-a-backend) for a detailed discussion on choosing a state backend.

 Login to Pulumi using your chosen state backend.
 For simplicity we will only cover the Pulumi managed SaaS state backend and AWS S3 here: